FireEmblemUniverse/ColorzCore/README.md

 # AA Mode

-Output assembly source file and linker script rather than writing to ROM.
+Output assembly source file and linker script for building with gcc tool chain rather than write to ROM directly.